nih-cfde/organization/infrastructure/OnboardingWorkflow.md

   If 'Added to Google Group?' is unchecked:
    - Copy their email address from "Alternate email for Google Drive", if they don't have one, use the email address in "Email Address"
-   - Note their Title/Position from column O and affiliation from column N
+   - Note their Title/Position from column P and affiliation from column O
    - Decide what Google Permissions group to add them to:
       - For members of Teams Brown or White **who are working on infrastructure or data access management**, choose [CFDE_Admin](https://groups.google.com/forum/#!managemembers/cfde_admin/add)
       - For everyone else, choose [CFDE_Everyone](https://groups.google.com/forum/#!managemembers/cfde_everyone/add)
    - (You can also reach those pages by going to [Google Groups](https://groups.google.com/forum/#!myforums), choosing 'Manage members' for the appropriate group, and then clicking 'Direct add members' on the left side of the screen.)
    - Enter the email address of the person you want to onboard.
 If you have more than one to add to a given group, you can add multiple, comma-seperated, email addresses
    - Ensure that the welcome message box is filled correctly (see below), then click `Add` at the top of the screen
-   - As soon as you've added them to the Google Group, you should add them to the Welcome list on the Announcements list.
-Go to [the issues for the announcements repo](https://github.com/nih-cfde/announcements/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+Announcements)
-   - Click on the issue called "Weekly Announcements"
-   - Scroll to the bottom of the page to the text box.
-   - Make the first line say `# Welcome`
-   - List the name and group affiliation of each person you added to Google Groups as in: `Brown Group: Amanda Charbonneau, Titus Brown`
-   - Click the `Comment` button
    - Check the 'Added to Google Group?' box for each person you added

 #### Google Group Welcome Messages

-Google groups should cache the correct welcome messages, however you can copy/paste in one from below if they get erased:
+Google groups sometimes caches the correct welcome messages, however you can copy/paste in one from below if they get erased:

 ##### Admin
 ```